dine909/bmarm/README.md

 ##But why not Arduino or mbed?

-These frameworks are tragic, especially in terms of efficiency.
-If you are serious about developing firmware commercially with arduino or mbed frameworks, then i humbly suggest you reconsider your career path, perhaps mcdonalds or something.
+Apart from inheriting all their bugs and shortcomings, these frameworks are tragically implemented, especially in terms of efficiency.
+If you are serious about developing firmware commercially with arduino or mbed frameworks, then i humbly suggest you reconsider and learn more about your target MCU and do it all yourself, it isn't hard at all.
+If that isn't possible, you should probably reconsider your career path, perhaps mcdonalds or something.

 ##Why QBS?